 Time is like money.
 No matter how much of it you have, it’s never quite enough.
 But (again like money) there are always ways to free up more of it through judicious savings.
 Sure, you can’t magically cram an extra 4 hours into the day.
 But you can get up at 5am (many successful people claim it’s a secret of their success), use digital apps to help you manage your time more effectively, try online study and get Grand Canyon University Accreditation from the comfort of your own home, and rely on your support network when you need help with things like childcare or simple moral support.Don’t let your fatigue at the end of the day keep you from working on the novel you’ve been writing, painting a canvas, working on your business plan, or engaging in other creative or extracurricular pursuits.
 Even an hour a day spent on the things that bring you challenge and fulfillment can make you a more well-rounded person and potentially open up new opportunities.Click To Tweet

 Negativity can be, in its own strange way, very comforting.
 It can cause us to play the blame game and assume that favoritism is the reason why we didn’t get promoted, nepotism is the reason we didn’t get the raise we were gunning for, or that our own failures are attributable to anyone other than ourselves.
 Negative situations needn’t and shouldn’t breed negative mindsets.
-Rather, we should take setbacks and failures as learning experiences.
-It’s only when we dwell on negativity that we lose motivation and fail to achieve our dreams.
+Rather, we should take setbacks and failures as

 Good communicators tend to get ahead in life.
 If you don’t work on your written and verbal communication skills, it can undermine the value of other technical and academic accolades you’ve built up over the years.
 Good communication is essential in everything from writing a resume to internal interviews and training.
 No matter how good your communication skills are, you can and should always find ways to improve them.